 If a quoted price is more than what you’re willing to pay for your reputation management problem, feel free to shop around.
 A high price, however, doesn’t always mean a company is being greedy; rather, it might be an accurate assessment of how much work it will take to manage your reputation problem.

-Here’s where having educated yourself will pay off: If you determine that the price is fair given the amount of work that will go into your case, consider paying for the service.
-Many people underestimate how much time and effort go into a sustained reputation management campaign, only to let the problem become worse as they haggle over pricing.
+Here’s where educating yourself will pay off: If you determine that the price is fair given the amount of work that will go into your case, then you should consider paying for the service.
+Many people underestimate how much time and effort go into a sustained reputation management campaign.

 Now that you know how to choose the best online reputation management services for your money, you should take a look at ReputationDefender.
 The world’s leader in online reputation management services and Internet privacy services since its founding in 2006, ReputationDefender continues to develop new ways to help its customers protect their good names online.
 We would be happy to give you a free, no-strings-attached consultation on your reputation issues and the most effective ways to tackle them.